OctopusDeployLabs/node-octopus-deploy/docs/client/UserRolesApi.md

 # **listAllUserRoles**
 > List listAllUserRoles()

-Get a list of UserRoleResources
+Get a list of User Roles

-    Lists all of the user roles in the current Octopus Deploy instance.
+    Lists all of the User Roles in the current Octopus Deploy instance.
 The results will be sorted alphabetically by name.

 ### Parameters
 This endpoint does not need any parameter.